 After meeting Cardinal Francis George of Chicago, he personally encouraged Juliana to shed light on the Assyrian plight.
 In 2007 after much prayer and encouragement from the community, the Iraqi Christian Relief Council was launched.
 Juliana formed a movement aimed at shattering the world’s silence on the persecution of Iraq’s Christians who to this very day face the destruction of their churches, torture, abductions, sexual slavery and assassinations.

 Our team takes the responsibility of spreading the word about the brutal treatment of Assyrian, (also known as Chaldean and Syriac) Christians in Iraq, and providing desperately needed help to the victims.

 In 2009, Iraqi Christian Relief Council was registered as a 501(c)(3) in the state of Illinois where our work is funded through the generosity of individuals, churches, foundations and businesses.
 Today we serve persecuted Assyrians Christians in Iraq and the Middle East through emergency humanitarian relief, such as food distribution and shelter, prayer support and advocacy.

-Click through some pictures of our humanitarian projects below!
-(Just click the picture to move to the next one.)
+*Click on the picture to move to the next one.